fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3c.md

 ```
 MONGODB_URI="mongodb+srv://fullstack:password@db.gwcmebp.mongodb.net/?retryWrites=true&w=majority&appName=db"
 ```
 Don't forget to replace the string with your details.
-Once the .env file is ready, remember to add it to your .gitignore file to prevent pushing the password to Git:
+You also need to add your database name in the url before ? mark Once the .env file is ready, remember to add it to your .gitignore file to prevent pushing the password to Git:

 ```